fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

 ### Output <a href="config_output" id="config_output"></a>

 The _outputs_ section specify a destination that certain records should follow after a Tag match.
+Currently, Fluent Bit can route up to 256 _OUTPUT_ plugins.
 The configuration support the following keys:

 | Key         | Description                                                                                                                     |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------- |